It’s important to note that a worker’s attitude toward safety can differ from one tool to another.

 Make sure you read the tool’s user handbook thoroughly.
 Master the tool’s applicability as well as its limitations, and make sure you’re using it correctly for the job.

 Would you please not use a tool for a task for which it was not designed?
-Wrenches, knobs, bolts, nuts, levers, and other items secure most multifunctional tools in secure containers.
+Wrenches, knobs, bolts, nuts, levers, and other items secure most multifunctional devices in secure containers.

 5 Safety Practices to Follow